StillScripts/p5-starter/README.md

 - **Clock**: An animation of an analog clock that ticks each second.
 Based on [this](https://p5js.org/examples/input-clock.html).
 - **Bubble Sort**: An illustration of the bubble sort algorithm.
 Based on [this](https://p5js.org/examples)
 - **Particle System**: A simulation of moving particles spawning and fading.
 Based on [this](https://p5js.org/examples/simulate-particle-system.html).
 - **Bouncy Bubbles**: A simulation of a group of bubbles moving around and bouncing into each other until gravity brings them to the ground.
-Based on[this](https://p5js.org/examples/motion-bouncy-bubbles.html).
+Based on [this](https://p5js.org/examples/motion-bouncy-bubbles.html).

 You can easily create new sketches by creating a new sketch in the `src/sketches` folder and adding it to the sketchMap object in `src/sketches/sketchMap.ts`.